Sazzad-Islam/Dr.-Pocket/README.md

 # Dr.-Pocket
-This is healthcare mobile application where one can save his precription and other health records also book appointment with desired doctor.
-The project is done with java language under android studio platform and the project is still on the process.
-To run this file download it then run on android studio
+This is a healthcare mobile application where one can save his prescription and other health records and  book appointments with the  desired doctor.
+The project is done with Java language under the Android studio platform and is still in process.
+To run this file download it then run it on Android studio